yael-shriki/yael-shriki/README.md

 - 👋 Hi, I’m @yael-shriki
-- 👀 I’m interested in finding out my intrests.
-I'm looking to find my passion in the tech industry and am currently very open minded.
+- 👀 I’m interested in finding my passion in the tech industry.
-- 🌱 I’m currently learning a Computer Science degree from Reichman University
+- 🌱 I’m currently studying Computer Science at Reichman University.
 - 💞️ I’m looking to collaborate on any interesting and challenging projects that can teach me something new!
 - ⚡ Fun fact: I've lived abroad for most of my life in Taiwan, France and the United States.